 Creator – Emma

-Emma is from America, but has been living in the Netherlands for many years.
-She loves crafting and has done it for as long as she can remember.
-One of her first creative hobby was drawing, which was inspired by her mother.
-Wanting to further her drawing skills, Emma would borrow books from the library and teach herself how to draw.
-Using her self-taught skills and personal creativity, she won first place at age 13 by designing an advertisement for her school’s Book Fair.
-Besides drawing, her other major hobby was origami, and she would make impressive origami balls (kusudama) to hang around the house.
-At age15, she created an origami display of many of her creations at her local library.
-Her display was so impressive, she was asked to create another display, which she complied.
+I am from America, but have been living in the Netherlands for many years.
+I love crafting and have done it for as long as I can remember.
+One of my first crafty hobby was drawing, which was inspired by my mother.
+Wanting to further my drawing skills, I would borrow books from the library and teach myself how to draw.
+Using my self-taught skills and personal creativity, I placed first at age 13 by designing an advertisement for my school’s Book Fair.
+Besides drawing, my other major hobby as a child was origami, and I would make impressive origami balls (kusudama) to hang around the house.
+When I was 15, I created an origami display at my local library.
+My display was so impressive, I was asked to create another display a year later.

-As Emma grew older, she expanded her creative reach by teaching herself jewelry making.
-She also dabbled in digital graphics by making computer screen wallpapers and web design, all self-taught.
+As I grew older, I expanded my creative reach by teaching myself jewelry making.
+I also dabbled in digital graphics by making computer screen wallpapers and web design, all self-taught.

-For a time, Emma had less and less time to be creative.
-But when she moved to the Netherlands, she met her husband’s grandmother who was into card making, particularly card embroidery and 3-D pictures on cards.
-This started the cardmaking craze.
-Meanwhile, Emma also taught herself how to crochet and, more recently, cross stitching.
+For a time, I had less and less time to be creative.
+But when I moved to the Netherlands, I met my husband’s grandmother who was into card making, particularly card embroidery and 3-D pictures on cards.
+This started my cardmaking craze.
+Meanwhile, I also taught myself how to crochet and cross stitching.

 …beautiful things and happiness does not need to cost a lot to create; love is what makes them priceless.

-Coming from humble backgrounds, Emma likes to save money.
-This means she also enjoys finding alternative and/or less expensive ways to do things, like crafting.
-And so she hopes to pass on her knowledge as well as show that beautiful things and happiness does not need to cost a lot to create; love is what makes them priceless.
-However, an artist is like any other person, one who still needs money to pay for food and shelter.
-Therefore, please be sure to check out the Happy Lucky Creations Etsy store and purchase a creation to support the artist!
+Coming from humble backgrounds, I like to save money.
+This means I also enjoy finding alternative and/or less expensive ways to do things, which includes crafting.
+And so I hope to pass on my knowledge as well as show that beautiful things and happiness does not need to cost a lot to create; love is what makes them priceless.

 Enjoy yourself here and as always…